Learn about all the options to vote in North Carolina to make a plan to vote that works for you!

 North Carolina does not offer voters a chance to address challenges to their ballot.
 Your ballot will not count if it is late, or you do not follow directions.

 A new law went into effect in April 2023, which means that North Carolina voters will now be required to show Photo ID in order to vote.
 Your ID must be unexpired or expired less than one year.
-It can be expired for any amount of time if you are over 65 and your ID expired after your 65th birthday.
 Valid forms of identification include;

 You can use the following IDs even if they do not have an issuance or expiration date.